logicorg/terraform-provider-logic/docs/guides/xor_vs_exactly_one_true.md

 ---
-page_title: "XOR Versus Exactly One True - terraform-provider-logic"
+page_title: "Xor Versus Exactly One True"
 ---

 # XOR Versus Exactly One True
-This page will guide you toward choosing the correct function between `provider::logic::xor` and `provider::logic::exactly_one_true`.
+This page will guide you toward choosing the correct function between `provider::logic::xor` and `provider::logic::exactly_one_true` for achieving your goals.

 Although the two functions may look similar, and they behave exactly the same if you pass a list of length two (`2`) to `exactly_one_true`, the two functions have a subtle difference in their behavior.
 Indeed, the `exactly_one_true` which may naively be thinked of as a multi-argument `xor` function, have a different